 Our exploration of number bonds begins with concrete activities like this ‘Sharing Candy’ exercise.
 Students physically touch and drag the candies to illustrate different number combinations that can be made with 5 candies:

 2. Number Bonds with Cubes

 From there, students begin to relate concrete objects to equations.
-In this exercise, students see all of the number bonds of 5 and use a keypad to complete the related equations:
+In the exercise below, students see all of the number bonds of 6 one by one and use a keypad to complete the related equations

 Bonus: To make the most of students’ understanding of fact families, each of these exercises is followed by the companion exercise for subtraction:

 3. Pack the Truck